Polymer/polymer-resin/getting-started.md

 ### <a name="configuring">Configuring</a>

+When polymer-resin is installed, you specify a configuration.

-The above Polymer document shows a synchronous script tag.
+The above Polymer document demonstrates installing resin via a synchronous script tag.

 ```html
 <script>